KRM7/gapp/README.md

 ## Documentation

-The API documentation is available [here](https://krm7.github.io/gapp/).

-Additional documentation for the library can be found in the [docs](./docs) directory:
+The documentation for the library can be found in the [docs](./docs) directory:

 * [Introduction](./docs/introduction.md)
 * [Fitness functions](./docs/fitness-functions.md)